> Travel to Thailand > Northern Provinces > Chiang Mai > Where to Stay in Chiang Mai? A Guide to Choosing the Right Neighborhood

 tha phae gate city chiang mai - thailand

-Why sleep in this area of Chiang Mai:
+Why stay in this area of Chiang Mai:

-It is within the walls of the old city, inside the moat, that most of the main temples to visit in Chiang MaiAmong these I will mention the oldest, Wat Chiang Man, the temple of the great stupa, Wat Chedi Luang, Wat Phra Singh or the little-known Wat Phan Tao, all in wood.
+It is within the walls of the old city, inside the moat, that most of the main temples to visit in Chiang MaiAmong these, I will mention the oldest, Wat Chiang Man, the temple of the great stupa, Wat Chedi Luang and its neighbor, Wat Phan Tao, all in wood or even, Wat Phra Singh (if you are interested, I speak of all these temples in detail in this article).

-It is therefore the neighborhood to favor if you are first and foremost there for cultural visits.
-It is also in this part of the city, more particularly from the Thapae gate and along Ratchadamnoen street that an open-air night market takes place every Sunday evening.
-The opportunity to buy souvenirs, clothes, typical food from the North of Thailand, it is the moment to have a massage, to admire the work of the artists exhibiting there, a must for any visit to Chiang Mai.
+It's the neighborhood to favor if you are first and foremost there for cultural visits.
+It is also in this part of the city, more particularly from the Thapae gate and along the Ratchadamnoen Street what is going on every Sunday evening a night market open air.
+The opportunity to buy souvenirs, clothes, typical food from Northern Thailand, it's the time to get a massage, to admire the work of the artists exhibiting there, a must for any visit to Chiang Mai.

-Why sleep in this area of Chiang Mai:
+Why stay in this area of Chiang Mai:

-Probably the most famous part of Chiang Mai outside the old city, this area, adjoining the Ping River at its eastern end, is very lively in the evenings.
-The night market is an Ali Baba's cave for souvenirs, with many items in the unique style of Northern Thailand (Lanna culture) to be found, as well as food and traditional dance performances.
+Probably the most famous district of Chiang Mai outside of the old town, the latter is bisected by the Ping River to the east.
+Generally very lively in the evening, it includes the night market (Night Bazaar), which is its main attraction.
+It is a bit like Ali Baba's cave for souvenirs, you will find many objects in the unique style of Northern Thailand but also something to eat (for all tastes because you really can find everything) and even attend traditional dance performances.

 huay kaew chiang mai road

-Why sleep in this area of Chiang Mai:
+Why stay in this area of Chiang Mai:

-The alternative to the Nimmanhaemin district is Chang Phuak, north of the old city.
-You will then be closer (although it is similar) to the temple with the 7 chedis (Wat Jet Yot), the Chiang Mai National Museum as well as the Hilltribe Museum, newly renovated and located in a park surrounded by an artificial lake, itself surrounded by local restaurants.
+The alternative to the Nimmanhaemin district is that of Chang Phuak, north of the old town.
+You will then be closer (even if it's the same) to the temple with the 7 chedis (Wat Jet Yot), the Chiang Mai National Museum and the Tribal Museum (Hilltribe Museum), newly renovated and located in a park surrounded by an artificial lake, itself surrounded by local restaurants.

 You can also find a local market and a more “typical” atmosphere there while remaining close to the city center.